longytravel/simpleEA/ROADMAP.md

 We should not rely on a specific runtime (Codex vs Claude).
 Instead, make it **file-based** and **schema-driven**.

+### Claude/Codex integration (planned)
+- Claude: can use existing `.claude/agents/strategy-improver.md` plus `mql5-lookup` / `mql5-fixer` to draft safe changes.
+- Codex: can run the same flow directly via Python orchestration scripts.
+- **Key rule:** regardless of LLM, the output should be a structured change plan (JSON) so the application step is deterministic and auditable.

 ### Inputs the LLM reads (already available)
 - `runs/dashboards/.../data.json` (all metrics + splits + MC)
 - `runs/{EA}_REPORT.txt` (human summary)